 Counties in the African American South stretch in a belt that runs from Virginia down through Texas.

-Counties in the African American South are home to 16.4 million people.
-With a median household income of just $37,500, the African American South is the least wealthy of the 15 county types in the American Communities Project (ACP).
-The percentage of people with a college degree, 20.5%, is 10% lower than the national average.
-At 7%, unemployment is roughly 2% higher in these communities than in the rest of the nation.
-The African American South also experiences elevated rates of children in poverty, 34% compared to the national average of 20%.
+Counties in the African American South are home to 13.1 million people.
+With a median household income of just $42,200, the African American South is the least wealthy of the 15 county types in the American Communities Project.
+The percentage of people with a college degree, 24%, is 10% lower than the national average.
+At 6%, unemployment is roughly 1 point lower in these communities than the national average.
+The African American South also experiences elevated rates of children in poverty, 33% compared to the national average of 17%.
+Broadband access is 72%, compared to the 87% national rate.
+Voter turnout sits at 61%, which is 7 points below the national average.